 Author: Robert Lunsford

-During this period, the moon reaches its last quarter phase on Wednesday September 29th.
-At that time the moon lies 90 degrees west of the sun and rises near 23:00 local summer time (LST) on the 28th.
-This weekend the waning gibbous moon will rise during the late evening hours and will interfere with meteor observing the remainder of the night.
+During this period, the moon reaches its last quarter phase on Tuesday June 21st.
+At that time the moon is located 90 degrees west of the sun and will rise 01:00 and 02:00 local summer time (LST).
+This weekend the waning gibbous moon will rise during the early evening hours and will spoil the morning sky as its glare will obscure all but the brighter meteors.

 Read More